-- Review the following output to determine the following information:
+- 2 Review the output to determine the following information:

 - The license key

 - The type of license

 - The product for which it applies

 - Its expiration date, if any.
 Demo keys have expiration dates.
 Permanent keys and site keys do not have expiration dates.

 '''

 License Key

 = XXX-XXX-XXX-XXX

 Product Name

-= Veritas Cluster Server
+= VERITAS Cluster Server

 Serial Number

-= xxxxx
+= XXXXX

+License Type

 = PERMANENT

-License Type

 OEM ID

 = xxxxx

 Features :=

 Platform

 = Linux

+Version

 = 6.0

-Version

 = 0

 Tier

 Reserved

-= 0
+Mode

 = VCS

-Mode

 '''